In the 2012/3 edition of the Big Book of Benefits and Mental Health , Judy wrote:

-That was the plan but not long after Judy was diagnosed with cancer and sadly the wee timorous beastie proved too advanced and aggressive, despite Jude’s huge courage, good humour and the best efforts of the medics.
+That was the plan, but not long after this website began, Judy was diagnosed with cancer and sadly the wee timorous beastie proved too advanced and aggressive, despite Jude’s huge courage, good humour and the best efforts of the medics.

 Your Big Book of Benefits

 The first of these new siblings was the April 2014 Your Big Book of Benefits in response to a request from the Housing Associations movement in Wales.

 Community Housing Cymru have been actively supporting tenants and member associations to prepare for benefits changes, through their benefits advice team and their www.yourbenefitsarechanging.co.uk campaign.